CarmenDAndrea/mmWave_Channel_Model/README.md

-A Clustered Statistical MIMO Millimeter Wave Channel Model
+On Clustered Statistical MIMO Millimeter Wave Channel Simulation
 ==========

 This code package is related to the following article: